GO BACK TO ODDITIES PAGE

 plural agreement are errors?
 I don't think so.

-There are many
+There are many other

-connective adverb sense ("when the meaning is
+adverb sense ("when the meaning is 'nevertheless'").

-Searching for "however" at the beginnings of sentences
+Searching for "however" at the beginnings of sentences and

-and "however" elsewhere reveals that good authors
+"however" elsewhere reveals that good authors alternate

-University of Pennsylvania, checked half a dozen of Mark
+of Pennsylvania, checked half a dozen of Mark Twain's

-just wrong about the facts of English syntax.
+the facts of English syntax.

 The copy editor's old bugaboo